 How to make Laccha Paratha:

 - Take a bowl.
-Add wheat flour, 2 tsp oil or ghee and salt.
+Add whole wheat flour, 2 tsp oil or ghee and salt.
 Mix

 - Start adding water in portions and knead to make a soft smooth dough.
 Cover and keep aside for 20 mins

-- Knead the dough again.
+- Knead the dough again a little bit.
 Take a medium size ball from the dough

 - Start rolling it with a rolling-pin.
-Make around 6 inches circle
+Make around 6 inches diameter circle

 - Spread oil or ghee on the paratha.
 Sprinkle some wheat flour